advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Our argument is about *any* mathematical language, which is separated into families of Inside and Outside Theories.

 In particular, we wish to avoid the [No true Scotsman](https://en.wikipedia.org/wiki/No_true_Scotsman) fallacy.
-Excluding Inside Theories, by definition only, is an appeal to purity and therefore not valid reasoning.
+Excluding Inside Theories by definition only, is an appeal to purity and therefore not valid reasoning.

 However, we use the idea that mathematics, in the broadest sense possible, must satisfy a weaker criteria of consistency than for more narrow mathematical languages.